 It’s a pretty small resort, though when the connected Yukawa Kogen and Ishiuchi Maruyama (requires bundle/additional ticket) resorts are also open there’s a nicer variety of skiing to be had.

-A day pass will cost you 4,600 yen if you make your own way there, but we think this one-day package (includes transportation, admission, a 1-day lift ticket and locker access) is much better value.
+A day pass will cost you 4,600 yen if you make your own way there (you can book shinkansen tickets online here), but there are often better value lift pass + transport packages available (check back during the ski season and we’ll post some links here).
 The only thing you need to organize separately is gear—bring your own, or rent it there.

 Watch this next